aammff/notes/README.md

  - sikhs - yea
  - hindhuism - nice myths, good to know.
  - if you're religion was not parodied, you may as well forget about it.
- - if you drink alcohol, your religion is a bachus greek sect - don't be fooled, extremely dangerous idiots. smoke weed.
+ - if you drink alcohol, your religion is a bachus greek sect - don't be fooled, extremely dangerous idiots. smoke weed or vaporize.

 other:
   - get art from an artist